ranvis/php-ext-cbor/README.md

 On encode, it can save payload size by replacing the string already seen with the tag + index (or at the worst case increase by 3-bytes overall when single-namespaced).
 Note that if smaller payload is desired, it should perform better to apply a data compression instead of this tag.

-On decode, the use of tag can save memory of decoded value because PHP can share the identical `string` sequences until one of them is going to be modified (copy-on-write).
+On decode, the use of tag can save memory of decoded value because of copy-on-write; PHP can share the identical `string` sequences until one of them is going to be modified.

 For decoding, the option is enabled as `true` by default, while encoding it should be specified explicitly.